yousong/waller/omysocks/README.md

 	ServerAliveInterval 10
 	'

-There are times you only need password authentication.
-To disable pubkey authentication to for saving connect time.
+There are times when you only need password authentication.
+To disable pubkey authentication for saving connection time.

 	PubkeyAuthentication no
 	GSSAPIAuthentication no